 A Letter of Counsel is a communication of the ICRC’s expectations for corrective action on behalf of the Member moving forward and may include best practice advice and/or recommendations to review particular standards, articles, College publications, etc. This outcome does not appear on the public register, however, it does form part of the Member’s history with the College.

 An "Oral Caution" requires the Member to appear before a panel of the ICRC to be cautioned.
 The following individuals have received or are scheduled to receive an Oral Caution from the ICRC:

 Specified Continuing Education & Remediation Program (SCERP)

-A SCERP is one of the dispositions that the ICRC may make in connection with a matter before it.
-This dispositions requires the member to successfully complete an education and remediation program specified by the Committee.
+A SCERP requires the Member to successfully complete an education and remediation program specified by the ICRC.
 The following individuals have an ICRC outcome of SCERP currently in effect: